ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/dataCompJ User's Manual.md

 ##### dataCompJ_env_file_path

-This indicates the file path of dataCompJ environment file, and dataCompJ.xml file is provided as default when installing.
+This indicates the file path of dataCompJ environment file and in a required option. dataCompJ.xml is provided as an environment file when dataCompJ is installed but user can choose to create another file to use an as environment file.

 ### Executing dataCompJ